joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 inordinately more complex, before recognizing the inner beauty and collapsing it back down to its essence.

 At the tail end of our project, we were working to integrate our ideas back into C# and .NET proper.
-That's when I was adament that we unify the concept of `readable` with `readonly`, leading to several keyword renames.
+That's when I was adamant that we unify the concept of `readable` with `readonly`, leading to several keyword renames.
 Ironically, despite me having left .NET to pursue this project several years earlier, I was the most optimistic out of anybody that this could be done tastefully.
 Sadly, it turned out I was wrong, and the project barely got off the ground before getting axed, however the introductory overview above is my best approximation of what it would have looked like.